Frank Hinder: Postwar career

 After the war Hinder took a teaching position at the East Sydney Technical College and then became head of the Art Department of Sydney Teachers' College (now part of the University of Sydney) from 1958 to 1964.
-In 1952 he was awarded the Blake Prize for Religious Art for his painting Flight into Egypt.
+In 1952 he was awarded the Blake Prize for Religious Art for his painting Flight into Egypt, which is now held in the collection of the Art Gallery of Western Australia.
 As an artist he is best known for his abstract paintings, yet he also produced work across a diverse range of materials, including drawings and electric-light sculptures.
 He was a trustee of the Art Gallery of New South Wales and appointed as a Member of the Order of Australia.
 His work is held in many publics galleries including the Art Gallery of New South Wales, the Art Gallery of South Australia, the Australian National Gallery, the Australian War Memorial and the National Gallery of Victoria.
 Frank Hinder died aged 86 on 31 December 1992 at Killara, New South Wales.